-Welcome to the Eastercon Options website.
+Welcome to the Friends of Eastercon Options website.
 This website exists to provide an on-line forum for discussion of the future of Eastercons.
 We hope that you will find the information and links you need to join us in the conversation.
 We would welcome your input, and this website provides a permanent site with options for posting your views and emailing us.

 We are changing the way we work as we split into three groups to do three different things.
 Emails will be going out shortly to people who have previously volunteered to see what they might like to get involved with.
 If you were thinking of joining in over the next year or so, now would be a good time to get in touch.